denten-books/plain-text/3-device.md

 "select" people for "target strikes" by unmanned areal vehicles.
 Willingly, or not, we are engaged in the political struggle for the control and the deployment of these codified resources.
-The heart and the sky are sites on which the right to inscription are increasingly contested.
+The heart and the sky are sites on where the tactics of inscription are increasingly contested.
 They require a capacity to meet the machine and a poetics capable of new emendations.

 [^ln1-google]: "Google's mission is to organize the world's information and